Water World Lloret

 Water World is a large water park on the outskirts of Lloret de Mar in the province of Girona, Spain.
 The park opened in 1985, and since opening it has operated 16 water slides, with at least six being opened after the park's opening.
 In addition, it offers extensive facilities throughout the park.
 It is one of the oldest water parks in Spain.

-History
+Description

 Water World opened on 12 July 1985 as one of Spain's first water parks.

-Waterslide openings

 Water World's first major new waterslide opening came in 1997, when Water Mountain, a water coaster, opened.
 This was followed in 2002 by two more waterslides, Storm and X-Trem Mountain.
 In 2024, Water World launched Tornado Land, a kid-friendly area, which was followed by Tornado King, its largest water slide to date, in 2025.

-Waterslides

-Water World operates 16 water slides of many varieties, including water coasters, speed slides and one with two half-pipes.